-The Kansas City Royals are excited to host our 2nd Bark at the Park of 2015!
-The event will be held on Tuesday, September 22, 2015.
+The Kansas City Royals are excited to host Bark at the Park again in 2016!
+The event will be held on Tuesday, April 19, 2016.
 Bark at the Park presented by Boehringer-Ingelheim gives you the chance to sit beside your canine friend while taking in an evening of Royals baseball.
-Specific areas have been set aside for this event in Sections 206-209 and 107-109 for dogs and their owners that day.
+Please note that you must pre-register through this page to attend Bark at The Park or to bring your dog into the stadium.

 We will have vendors on the concourse by the Hall of Fame but will NOT have a pre-game parade due to the weekday game date and timing of the event.

 If tickets are purchased online by an unauthorized ticket broker or reseller (or anyone who represents an unauthorized ticket broker or reseller), the Royals reserve the right to cancel and refund the purchase, in which event the entire amount of the purchase will not be refunded and you will not be allowed to purchase tickets for 2016.